flare-foundation/docs/docs/user/staking/staking-flarestake.md

     ??? info "Derivation Paths"
         A single hardware wallet can generate an unlimited number of addresses by using a _derivation path_.
-        By using the same derivation path, multiple wallets like MetaMask of Bifrost can retrieve the same addresses from a hardware wallet.
+        By using the same derivation path, multiple wallets like MetaMask or Bifrost can retrieve the same addresses from a hardware wallet.

         You need to tell FlareStake the derivation path that was used to obtain the address containing the funds you want to stake.
         Fortunately, there are only two common paths: